newjersey/innovation.nj.gov/content/_projects/COVID19-hub.md

 menu-group: COVID Response
 ---

+To improve access to information during the early days of the COVID-19 pandemic, the NJ Office of Innovation launched [COVID19.NJ.gov](https://covid19.nj.gov/), a centralized site that presented critical information from dozens of agencies in a user-friendly format.

 ### Challenge

-To improve access to information during the early days of the COVID-19 pandemic, the NJ Office of Innovation launched COVID19.NJ.gov, a centralized site that presented critical information from dozens of agencies in a user-friendly format.
+At the onset of the pandemic, there was no centralized source for official State information about the virus.
+Residents had to comb through dozens of State websites to learn about restrictions on gatherings, public health guidance, business closures, or unemployment benefits.
+As a result, New Jerseyans struggled to find the information they needed and were more susceptible to rumors and misinformation.

 ### Innovation In Action